Salambek Khadzhiyev: In Russia

 In 1995, he was involved in the organization of the Southern Oil Company.

 In March 1996, Khadzhiyev participated in a meeting of the VIP club of the Chamber of Commerce and Industry of the Russian Federation as chairman of the State Committee for Industrial Policy.

 In 1996, Salambek Khadzhiev became a member of the board of directors of Ecotech Oil, a large trading company that supplies gasoline to the Moscow Region and regions of Central Russia, and then headed it.
 He is also the owner of 80 percent of the shares of this company.
 In April 2002, he sold 50 gas stations owned by the company to Slavneft.

-Family
+Personal life and death

-He was married to Svetlana Muslimovna Gairbekova and had 3 children; Leila, Aset and Bulat and has ten grandchildren.
+He was married to Svetlana Muslimovna Gairbekova and had 3 children: Leila, Aset and Bulat.
+He also has ten grandchildren.
 His sister, Tamara Khadzhieva, was the head of the Shali district branch of the United Russia party since its founding in 2002.
 In July 2004 she was killed by unknown perpetrators from gunshot wounds in her own house in Shali.
 Earlier in the same year, two close relatives of Salambek Khadzhiev, who were employees of the Shali District Department of Internal Affairs, were killed as well.

-Death

 He died after a severe long illness in a clinic in Israel on March 2, 2018.
 He was buried in Chechnya, in his home city of Shali at a family cemetery.